ericfransen/notes/README.md

 1.  **(Recommended) GitHub CLI**: For a fully automated setup.
 Install it from [cli.github.com](https://cli.github.com).
 2.  **(Recommended) VSCode `code` command**: For opening notes in an editor, although you can specify your own editor command in the config file.
-3.  **(Recommended) Obsidian `note -obsidian` command**: For opening notes in Obsidian GUI; you can still use this system without Obsidian: your notes will just be a collection of markdown files stored in you directory of your choosing (git enabled and github backup optionally configurable).
+3.  **(Recommended) Obsidian `note -obsidian` command**: For opening notes in Obsidian GUI; you can still use this system without Obsidian: your notes will just be a collection of markdown files stored in the directory of your choosing (git enabled and github backup optionally configurable).

 ## Installation